Various DB2 failures may occur on Linux with Address Space Layout Randomization (ASLR)

 Some of the behaviors seen include the following:

-For the db2pd command, it will report no data found even through the instance / database is active:
+For the db2pd command, it will print the following message:

 For the db2egcf process, used for HA monitoring, the db2egcf may incorrectly determine the instance is down and initiate a failover.